 Interpretation within the movies has been evolving at the same time society has evolved but technology improvements have helped to define the cinema as we know it nowadays.

-Ever since Luke faced the dark side and ended the Empire, the improvements in the so called ‘special effects’ have been increasingly growing, from the animatronics in Jurassic Park, to the 3D tech in Avatar, where actors were almost relegated to the background.
+Ever since Luke faced the dark side and ended the Empire, the improvements in the so-called ‘special effects’ have been increasingly growing, from the animatronics in Jurassic Park to the 3D tech in Avatar, where actors were almost relegated to the background.

 Technology and the movies experience

-“Cinema is gone”, those were the words that well-known director Martin Scorsese pronounced when referring to current cinema; the director thinks the movies experience as he knew it is no longer there.
+“Cinema is gone”, those were the words that the well-known director Martin Scorsese pronounced when referring to current cinema; the director thinks the movies experience as he knew it is no longer there.

 Those effects that, a few years ago, were reachable for just big blockbusters, are now available for almost any picture, no matter which their argument or cast are.
 Maybe we do have to agree with the veteran director on this.

-Technology as theme.
+Technology as theme

-Movies such as Disney’s Wall-e or shows such as Black Mirror depict a future where humanity depends on technology in excess (the latter with examples so close to reality that is sometimes terrifying)
+Movies such as Disney’s Wall-e or shows such as Black Mirror depict a future where humanity depends in excess on technology (the latter with examples so close to reality that is sometimes terrifying)

-Cinema within reach for everyone
+Cinema within reach of everyone

-Another means that has revolutionized films production industry, by making it much more available, is platforms such as Youtube.
-These platforms have allowed that anyone, without needing to spend a single €, can publish their ideas, reaching millions of people.
+Other means that have revolutionized the film production industry, by making it much more available, are platforms such as Youtube.
+These platforms have allowed anyone, without having to spend a single Euro, can publish their ideas, reaching millions of people.